-Tsunyuji Temple Renovation Article form Satoru Hirota Architects
+Tsunyuji Temple Renovation Photographs

-Housing and office clearly indicates that the different functions as a space.
+Housing and office indicate that the different functions as space.
 The outer wall of the office is a grilled cedar planking.
 It was set to evoke a plate fence that separates the parking lot and grounds.
-Residential interior becomes a separate space from the other temple space,It has been consideration as protect the family’s privacy.
-Since reception hall is to provide the visitor a more relaxed atmosphere, It was arranged to be directed to the innermost site through the yard.
+The residential interior becomes a separate space from the other temple space.
+It has been a consideration to protect the family’s privacy.
+Since the reception hall is to provide the visitor with a more relaxed atmosphere, it was arranged to be directed to the personal site through the yard.